evnchw/evnchw.github.io/_quant/20240723_refresher_fokker_planck.md

 \end{align}
 $$

+### Removing the test function to obtain Fokker-Planck

 Since we have specifed any arbitrary $$\phi$$, this implies the rest of the integrand must be zero.
 Rearranging and adding back notation we obtain for any time $$t$$:

 $$